Biofeedback Devices-Be The Calm In The Storm Around You

 Heart Rate Variability Biofeedback Devices

-You can find more information regarding HRV Biofeedback modality (what is it, how to use and when, how to measure and interpret, etc.) on the page HRV Biofeedback and also see related articles.
+You can find more information regarding the HRV Biofeedback modality (what it is, how to use it, when, how to measure and interpret it, etc.) on the HRV Biofeedback page.
+You can also see related articles.

-You can find information regarding HRV biofeedback personal use devices on our product page.
+Information regarding HRV biofeedback personal use devices is placed on our shop page.

 Breathing Biofeedback Devices

-This quick-to-learn technique helps the patient to actively respond to stress and strain.
-Breath control training may be used to treat panic attacks, asthma, and a variety of stress-related conditions including professional performance anxiety.
-Respiration sensors measure breathing patterns, including the rate, depth, and rhythm of breaths.
-These sensors can be worn around the chest or abdomen, or they may be integrated into wearable devices.
-Monitoring respiration helps individuals also learn how to control their breathing for relaxation and stress reduction.
+This quick-to-learn technique helps the patient to respond to stress and strain actively.
+Breath control training may be used to treat panic attacks, asthma, and a variety of stress-related conditions, including professional performance anxiety.
+Respiration sensors measure breathing patterns, including breath rate, depth, and rhythm.
+These sensors can be worn around the chest or abdomen or integrated into wearable devices.
+Monitoring respiration helps individuals learn to control their breathing for relaxation and stress reduction.

-Stay informed regarding new applications of breathing biofeedback, its use in different conditions, methodology, and effectiveness by following the Articles page of this website.
+Follow the Articles page of this website to stay informed about new applications of breathing biofeedback, its use in different conditions, methodology, and effectiveness.

 Muscle Tension Biofeedback Devices